A restaurant kitchen has more to do with computers than you may realize.

 There’s a huge communication gap between “technical” and “non-technical” people in the industry, even in Silicon Valley.

 Non-technical professionals are constantly told that the path to “technical fluency” is through learning to write code or some other kind of intense education.
 That’s terrible advice.
-It’s useful for people trying to switch careers, but not if your goals are different.
+It’s good to give it a try and see if you enjoy it, but it’s mainly useful for people trying to switch careers, not if your goals are different.

 Nobody tells you that the “become a pseudo-engineer” route does surprisingly little to improve your technical fluency unless you spend 12+ months on dedicated practice.